fbpx

-How Marijuana Affects Mental Health
+How Cannabis Affects Mental Health

 Cannabis often helps people relax and relieve stress, so it must be good for people with anxiety, right?
 Unfortunately, the answer is no. While it is true that cannabis can induce an immediate reduction in anxiety, once the immediate effects wear off, people typically experience an increase in anxiety.
 In fact, regular cannabis use may slowly ramp up anxiety between each use.

 Cannabis is a depressant and is known to worsen depression.
 At Advanced Brain and Body Clinic Ketamine TMS, we have seen depression decrease and motivation increase for many patients when they stopped using cannabis.
-Marijuana also worsens many other mental health conditions such as ADHD, bipolar disorder and any psychotic disorder, including schizophrenia.
+Marijuana also worsens many other mental health conditions, such as ADHD, bipolar disorder, and any psychotic disorder, including schizophrenia.

 Everyone who plans to use marijuana should use caution, as it can have unpredictable consequences, including worsening anxiety, panic attacks, and paranoia.
 Effects may vary greatly from person to person and between use.
-Studies show that marijuana is linked to a number of mental health disorders including depression, anxiety, and psychosis (SAMHSA).
+Studies show that marijuana is linked to a number of mental health disorders, including depression, anxiety, and psychosis (SAMHSA).

 If you or someone you know is struggling with addiction, please reach out to your primary care provider or a substance abuse specialist as soon as possible.
 View the Minnesota Department of Human Service’s list of local resources for drug and alcohol addiction.